prkshverma09/languageTeacher/IMPLEMENTATION_PLAN.md

 This document breaks down the implementation of the AI Language Tutor project into distinct tasks.

+## 🔄 ARCHITECTURE CHANGE: Moving to ElevenLabs Agents Platform

+The application is transitioning from a "push to talk" TTS/STT approach to using **ElevenLabs Agents Platform** for natural, conversational voice interactions.
+This change affects the entire architecture and requires new implementation tasks outlined below.

 ## ✅ Task 1: Core Voice Interaction (Client-Side) - COMPLETED

 *   **Description:** Implement the core user-facing features for voice interaction on the frontend.